Luc-Saccoccio/muhsic/README.md

 It's not even good for notes played at the same times but with different durations ! *Please I beg you*

-For you my friend, who still want to try to write music with it *It doesn't even sound good*, here's the format :
+For you my friend, who still wants to try to write music with it *It doesn't even sound good*, here's the format :
 ```
 # This is a comment
 note | another_note duration